Install the Azure CLI

 docker run -it microsoft/azure-cli

-Once the Azure CLI has been installed, you will be able to run the azure command from your command-line user interface (Bash, Terminal, Command prompt, and so on).
+After the Azure CLI is installed, run the azure command from your command-line user interface (Bash, Terminal, Command prompt, and so on).
 For example, to run the help command, type the following:

 To see the version of the Azure CLI you installed, type the following:

 Now you are ready!
-For access to all of the CLI commands to work with your own resources, connect to your Azure subscription from the Azure CLI.
+To access all the CLI commands to work with your own resources, connect to your Azure subscription from the Azure CLI.

 Microsoft frequently releases updated versions of the Azure CLI.
-Reinstall the CLI using the installer for your operating system or, if you have the latest Node.js and npm installed, update by typing the following (on Linux distributions you might need to use sudo).
+Reinstall the CLI using the installer for your operating system, or run the latest Docker container.
+Or, if you have the latest Node.js and npm installed, update by typing the following (on Linux distributions you might need to use sudo).

 npm update -g azure-cli